> The Watersons > Songs > The Ploughboy / The Khaki and the Blue

 There are only five known published sound recordings from the oral tradition, the other four being—Freda Palmer (Oxon), George Spicer (Sussex) on MTCD309-10, Fred Whiting (Suffolk) on Veteran VT102, and Gordon Syrett (Suffolk) on Vintage 001.

-Freda Palmer of Witney, Oxfordshire, sang The Warwickshire R.H.A. to by Mike Yates in 1972-1974.
-This recording was published in 1975 on the Topic anthology of countryside songs from Southern England, When Sheepshearing’s Done.
+Freda Palmer of Witney, Oxfordshire, sang The Warwickshire R.H.A. to Mike Yates in 1974.
+This recording was released in 1975 on the Topic anthology of countryside songs from Southern England, When Sheepshearing’s Done and in 2018 on her Musical Traditions anthology Leafield Lass.
+Mike Yates or Rod Stradling noted:

-George Spicer sang this song as The Old Militia Drum in 1974 in his home in Selsfield, West Hoathly, Sussex, recorded by Mike Yates.
+George Spicer sang The Old Militia Drum in 1974 in his home in Selsfield, West Hoathly, Sussex, recorded by Mike Yates.
 This recording was released in the same year on his Topic album of traditional songs and ballads, Blackberry Fold.
 An earlier recording made by Brian Matthews at The Oak Tree, Addingley, on 12 November 1959 is on the Musical Traditions anthology of songs from Sussex country pubs, Just Another Saturday Night.
+Mike Yates noted on the Topic album:

-Fred Whiting of Kenton, Suffolk, sang The Jolly Ploughboy on the Veteran cassette Songs Sung in Suffolk 2 (1989) and CD Sungs Sung in Suffolk (2000).
+Fred Whiting of Kenton, Suffolk, sang The Jolly Ploughboy on the Veteran cassette Songs Sung in Suffolk 2 (1989) and CD Songs Sung in Suffolk (2000).
+John Howson’s notes are very similar to his notes for Roy Last.

 The Jolly Old Ploughboy, Jossy’s solo, was a favourite with farm workers and much sung by the East Yorkshire Regiment in the first world war.